 Why Become a Nurse in Baltimore?

-It’s no big secret that the United States needs nurses: Employment of registered nurses is projected to grow 12 percent by 2028, much faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.
+It’s no big secret that the United States needs nurses; according to the U.S. Bureau of Labor Statistics, employment of registered nurses is projected to increase 12 percent by 2028 — much faster than the average for all occupations.

 High Demand Occupation